 Day One Travel & Arrival at Holiday Inn Club Vacations Galveston Beach Resort

 The trip to Galveston, Texas for me started with a short flight of over 5 hours, mostly due to the connecting flight and slight layover.
 I tell you Atlanta is a giant airport.
 It even feels larger than it is thanks to the monorail and using that from one terminal to another.
 It had been more than a year since I had been to this airport.
-It just seemed like flights from my area tending to go more through Charlotte recently.
+It just seemed like flights from my area tend to go more through Charlotte recently.

 But a single connecting flight later and I was in Houston just a short drive from the resort.
 I did arrange to rent a car for this trip.
 Being new to an area, I will typically rent a car to see more of the area.
 In future trips, if I determine that I am better off without a rental, then I will opt out.

 If you take I45 from Houston, you will find the drive less than an hour if you are not at the peak traffic time.
 Galveston is interesting in that it is so close to a major city.
-On the East Coast, you do not find major beach areas that close to a large city.
+On the East Coast, you do not find major beach areas that are close to a large city.
 Most of the time they are 2 hours or more away from major cities.

 On the island of Galveston Beach, you go right once you hit the beach road Termini-San Luis Pass Rd.
 It is just a short hop to that right once you get off the bridge.
 This beach is interesting because you see no development on the other side of the beach road, just the ocean side here.
 This makes finding the resort very easy.
 It is also the only resort in the area it is in.
 There are many large homes that look like monster summer rentals, but not a great deal of large commercial resorts or hotels near this resort.

-I time my arrival to be at the resort at check in time.
+I time my arrival to be at the resort at check-in time.
 This worked out very well, and I was only about 15 minutes early.
 I just walked up and started the check-in process without looking at my watch.
 The staff would have been fine to tell me I was a few minutes early, but they must have had things ready because they just started getting me sorted.